SDSU-Research-CI/rag-llm-quick-start/README.md

 ## Connect to the pod's terminal

-Usnig the pod name identifed above, run the follow command to connect to the pod's terminal:
+Using the pod name identified above, run the follow command to connect to the pod's terminal:

 ```
-kubectl exec -it -n <namespace> rag-llm-ollama-<unique> -- /bin/bash
+kubectl exec -it -n <namespace> space> rag-llm-ollama-<unique>-<name> -- /bin/bash
 ```

-If the above works, you'll be presetned with root shell promt in the running container.
+If the above works, you'll be presented with root shell prompt in the running container.

 E.g.,